tymm/Learning-of-Event-Timelines/EVALUATION.md

 Error analysis
 ==============

-### All relations vs. all relations in common

-The provided XML file consists of annotated events and relations of events.
-Those events and relations got annotated by more than one person and different people annotated different events and relations.

-Therefore it was reasonable to check for which case the accuracy of the classification on the test set was higher.
-It turned out that there is no noticeable difference in accuracy.

 ### Different number of trees in the random forest

 When using the default value of the RandomForestClassifierer from scikit-learn only 10 trees will be used.